 Bellmouth reducers have a smaller opening at the end of a duct system.
 The shaped of bell mouth reducers looks like a bell shape.
 Fabric expansion joints are sometimes used in a duct system.
 We also provide ducting expansion joints.
 Bellmouth reducers help return air or extract air in building ventilation systems.

 The Bellmouth reducer open area usually is double that of the duct area.
 Therefore, the air entering the bell mouth reducer is low.
 Thus, reducing noise, turbulence, and pressure drop.
-The bell-mouth reducer shape allows the maximum amount of air to be drawn into the duct with minimum loss.
+The bell-mouth reducer shape allows the maximum air to be drawn into the duct with minimum loss.

 The purpose of bellmouth reducers is to lower the pressure drop at the intake into a duct from an open space.
 Also, bellmouth reducers discharge from a chimney into an open space.
 The discharge is known as shock loss or, more generally, a fitting pressure loss.